Florence with a baby: practical travel tips for a first family trip to Florence.

 Italy is a lovely first destination for a family vacation with a new baby and Florence is no exception.

-The city is well served, safe and wonderful and just perfect if you are looking to mix sightseeing with quiet time with your baby.
+The city is well served, safe and wonderful and perfect if you want to mix sightseeing with quiet time with your baby.

 Is Florence baby friendly?

-Here are the main things that make Florence great for a baby and the solutions we recommend for the most common challenges you will find.
+Here are the main things that make Florence great for a baby and the solutions we recommend for the most common challenges.

-One of mu biggest concerns when traveling with a baby is to be in a remote location with little access to supplies and little help if needed.
+One of my biggest concerns when traveling with a baby is to be in a remote location with little access to supplies and little help if needed.

 This is not a problem in Florence!